weaviate/weaviate/contextionary/README.md

 ```

 ## The different vector indicies
-There are several implementations of the `VectorIndex` interface
+There are several implementations of the `Contextionary` interface

 - A memory mapped one
 - In-memory index